 - The date of any change to your books

 - The name of the user who made the change

 - The type of change or event

-- The name of any customer or supplier related to the change
+- The name of any customer or vendor related to the change

 - Any original transaction date and amount